-Canon 1D X Mark II versus Nikon D5
+Canon 1D X Mark II vs Nikon D5

-The Canon EOS-1D X Mark II and the Nikon D5 are two professional cameras that were revealed to the public, respectively, in February 2016 and January 2016.
+The Canon EOS-1D X Mark II and the Nikon D5 are two professional cameras that were announced, respectively, in February 2016 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 20.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D X Mark II vs Nikon D5

 The physical size and weight of the Canon 1D X Mark II and the Nikon D5 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.